Charges to be dropped for Arizona mother who left children in hot car

 "We believe this agreement represents a just resolution that appropriately holds the defendant accountable for her actions while also recognizing the best interests of her family," Montgomery said.

-Taylor was charged with two counts of felony child abuse stemming from the March 20 incident involving her 6-month-old and 2-year-old children left alone in a parked vehicle.
+Taylor was charged with two counts of felony child abuse stemming from the March 20 incident involving her six-month-old and two-year-old children left alone in a parked vehicle.

 Taylor's case, punctuated by the image of her tearful mug shot which was broadcast widely, drew national attention.
 A woman in New Jersey started an online campaign to help Taylor pay her bills.